awsdocs/amazon-aurora-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

 ## Upgrading PostgreSQL extensions<a name="USER_UpgradeDBInstance.Upgrading.ExtensionUpgrades"></a>

 A PostgreSQL engine upgrade doesn't automatically upgrade any PostgreSQL extensions\.
-To update an extension after an engine upgrade, use the `ALTER EXTENSION UPDATE` command\.
+Installing PostgreSQL extensions requires `rds_superuser` privileges, and the permissions are typically delegated to only those users \(roles\) that use the extension\.
+This means that upgrading all extensions in an Aurora PostgreSQL DB instance after a database engine upgrade might involve many different users \(roles\)\.
+Keep this in mind also if you want to automate the upgrade process by using scripts\.
+For more information about PostgreSQL privileges and roles, see [Security with Amazon Aurora PostgreSQL](AuroraPostgreSQL.Security.md)\.

 **Note**
-If you are running the `PostGIS` extension in your Amazon RDS PostgreSQL DB instance, make sure that you follow the [PostGIS upgrade instructions](https://postgis.net/docs/postgis_installation.html#upgrading) in the PostGIS documentation before you upgrade the extension\.
+If you are running the `PostGIS` extension in your Amazon RDS PostgreSQL DB instance, see [ PostGIS\_Extensions\_Upgrade](https://postgis.net/docs/PostGIS_Extensions_Upgrade.html) in the PostGIS documentation to upgrade the extension\.

-To upgrade an extension, use the following command\.
+To update an extension after an engine upgrade, use the `ALTER EXTENSION UPDATE` command\.

 ```
 ALTER EXTENSION extension_name UPDATE TO 'new_version';